mhelmetag/forecastgenie/README.md

 ## More Info

-Surfline's Regional Forecasts only shows the next two days and the last three days are blurred out (unless you pay for Premium; Premium does include more than five days).
+Surfline's Regional Forecast only shows the next two days and the last three days are blurred out (unless you pay for Premium; Premium does include more than five days).
 These other days are hidden and blurred but the data is actually there.

 With a little magic from ForecastGenie, we can see those extra days!